-This year Garrett Madison is back guiding on the mountains of K2 and Broad Peak with his team.
+This year Garrett Madison was back guiding K2 with his team.

-Besides Garrett Madison, the other US climbers include Conan Bliss, Alexander Pancoe and Chase Allan Merriam.
+Besides Garrett Madison, the other US climbers included Conan Bliss, Alexander Pancoe and Chase Allan Merriam.

-The British climbers include Jonathan Gupta, Rob Smith, Robert Richard, Rebecca Jane Ferry and Kenton Cool.
+Other climbers on the team – Jonathan Gupta, Rob Smith, Robert Richard, Rebecca Jane Ferry and Kenton Cool.
 Ukraine’s Oksana Litynska is also part of the team.

-We shall keep up with their progress with this Diary…
+We kept up with their progress with this Diary…

 “Yeah, hey!
 This is Conan Bliss checking-in with Madison Mountaineering.
 Hey everybody!
 Woo!